Want to know the reason why every prepper need a pit bull? Read on and find out why!

 Most of these issues can be diagnosed and addressed early on in the Pit Bulls life.
-I have owned other dog breeds that requires specific medications in order to maintain their health.
-In an emergency situation, it would be difficult if not impossible to provide for my dogs medicinal needs.
-This is an aspect of preparedness that many forget to include in their personal plan, let alone planning for their dog.
+I have owned other dog breeds that require specific medications in order to maintain their health.
+In an emergency situation, it would be difficult if not impossible to provide for my dog’s medicinal needs.
+This is an aspect of preparedness many forget to include in their personal plan, let alone planning for their dog.

-Good nutrition and exercise will keep your Pit Bull healthy and prepared for whatever mission that you throw at them.
-Just like people, the better the lifestyle, the closer to optimal health that your Pit Bull will be.
-But unlike people… They solely depend on you for that lifestyle…
+Good nutrition and exercise will keep your Pit Bull healthy and prepared for whatever mission you throw at them.
+Just like people, the better the lifestyle, the closer to optimal health your Pit Bull will be.
+But unlike people, they solely depend on you for that lifestyle.

 The Pit Bull will easily assimilate into your family/tribe/group.
 They want to belong and will do what they can to fit in.
-When I first got my Pit Bull Bruno, he came into a home with 2 existing dogs.
+When I first got my Pit Bull Bruno, he came into a home with two existing dogs.
 I have a Jack Russell Terrier and a Mini-Dachshund.
-We had the other 2 dogs for years and to say that they are both territorial is an understatement.
-Bruno arrived, was much bigger than the other 2 dogs but realized that he was outranked by the other 2 dogs.
+We had the other two dogs for years and to say they are both territorial is an understatement.
+When Bruno arrived, he was much bigger than the other two dogs but realized he was outranked by the other two dogs, as well.

-Bruno did what he could to fit in but it took a while for him to be accepted into the pack. (still not sure the Jack Russell has fully accepted him yet) As Bruno grew and became 4x larger than the other dogs, he still maintained the respect and his position in the pack order.
+Bruno did what he could to fit in, but it took a while for him to be accepted into the pack. (still not sure the Jack Russell has fully accepted him yet).
+As Bruno grew and became four times larger than the other dogs, he still maintained the respect and his position in the pack order.

 Bruno loves to play with children and is also very protective of them.
 When my niece and nephew come to visit, Bruno is in his glory.
 He performs a bit of a rain dance when he first greets them and never wants to leave their side.
-As my nephew goes around destroying all my trinkets that are within arms-reach, Bruno follows closely making sure that my nephew in not disturbed.
+As my nephew goes around destroying all my trinkets within arms-reach, Bruno follows closely, making sure my nephew is not disturbed.
 We recently added a cat to our little tribe and as expected, our cat has become Bruno’s best friend.

 6. Pit Bulls Are Loyal Companions

 As a Pit Bull parent, I am well aware of their loyalty.
 They will do anything to please their owner.
-Unfortunately, that is what also brings the negative attention to the Pit Bull breed.
+Unfortunately, that is also what brings negative attention to the Pit Bull breed.
 Just like a human, a Pit Bull can be “raised” to be a benefit to society or trained to cause harm.
-A lot of the scum that we have in our society are aware of this and use the Pit Bulls as a tool of sport.
-The Pitbull will do anything for it’s owner including losing life and limb.
+A lot of the scum we have in our society is aware of this and use the Pit Bulls as a tool of sport.
+The Pit Bull will do anything for its owner, including losing life and limbs.

-Luckily people are becoming more aware of this scenario and are monitoring these occurrences as we do what we can to prevent them.
+Luckily, people are becoming more aware of this scenario and are monitoring these occurrences as we do what we can to prevent it.
 Pit Bulls make such great companions that they are being used to treat our military veterans with PTSD.

 “Everyday, 22 veterans commit suicide (nationwide),” explained Jennifer Hunt, “and 4,000 pit bulls are euthanized each day.
 We are going to take pit bulls and train them to be therapy or service dogs for veterans with PTSD.”
 (3)

 We all know in a disaster situation, companionship is key.
-It may be the only other being that we can trust and depend on.
-In Castaway, Tom Hanks had Wilson to keep him sane… For me, I have Bruno!
+It may be the only other being we can trust and depend on.
+In Castaway, Tom Hanks had Wilson to keep him sane but for me, I have Bruno!
 He also makes a wonderful heat source in colder climates when used to snuggle with.

-In a SHTF situation the Pit Bull can be trained for a plethora of things including patrolling your perimeter.
+In SHTF situation, the Pit Bull can be trained for a plethora of things including patrolling your perimeter.
 Earlier on, we discussed how the Pitbull can be trained as a retriever for hunting purposes.
-One thing that my Pit Bull Bruno does is to retrieve sticks.
+One thing my Pit Bull Bruno does is to retrieve sticks.
 He goes out into the bush and comes back with not only kindling but also some serious fuel.
 I selfishly claim that I taught him this firewood gathering “trick.”
-But to be honest, he is just looking for the next… BIGGER & BADDER chew toy…
+But to be honest, he is just looking for the next… BIGGER & BADDER chew toy.

 8. Pit Bulls Are Very Affordable